 Since recognising the extent of her enthusiasm for linear patterns, she has further-developed her interest by looking into the textures of certain objects (usually organic resources) from a magnified perspective.

-Ella’s process involves using a mini microscope and a camera lense to capture images of pleasing textures (otherwise known as ‘micrography’).
+Ella’s process involves using a mini microscope and a camera lens to capture images of pleasing textures (otherwise known as ‘micrography’).
 She then works from a printed version of this, aiming to manipulate the image to the extent that an observer won’t be able to recognise what they are really seeing.
 Through the use of paints, inks, and other drawing/painting materials, she exaggerates the subject matter, often changing its scale or colours.

 The main objective of Ella’s work is to find a sense of rhythm whilst forming irregular patterns, often started by drawing a single, asymmetric line and following on from there.
 She incorporates this flow into layers by overlapping textures and contrasting colours.
 As well as using a variety of drawing and painting materials, she works on a range of grounds, including board, perspex, acetate, paper, cardboard and recycled materials.